frankwallis/plugin-typescript/README.md

 ## resolveTypings ##

 In TypeScript 1.6.2 the ```typings``` field was introduced in package.json to enable delivery of type declaration files alongside javascript libraries.
-A boolean flag which controls whether the type-checker will look for the ```typings``` field in package.json when importing external dependencies, and load the declaration files when present.
-For more information on this see [here](https://github.com/Microsoft/TypeScript/wiki/Typings-for-npm-packages).
+This boolean flag controls whether the type-checker will look for the ```typings``` field in package.json when importing external dependencies, and load the declaration file when it is present.
+For more information see [here](https://github.com/Microsoft/TypeScript/wiki/Typings-for-npm-packages).

 The default value is ```false```.
 See the angular2 example project for an example of this feature working.

-## resolveAmbientRefs ##
+## resolveAmbientRefs
+*(deprecated)*

 A boolean flag which controls how reference files are resolved.
 When it is set then SystemJS will be used to resolve references, so